PollockLaboratory/SimPLEX/README.md

   * Link Internal Node - Only LEFT and UP are connected.
   * Root - Only the LEFT and RIGHT pointers are connected.
 * BranchSegements - These have the lengths, substitutions and pointers to the ratevector that apply.
 They also have pointers to the ancestral and decendant nodes.

+## Substitution Model
+The substitution model specifies the pattern of substitutions across the tree.
+At ts simplest the substitution model manages the set of rate parameters.
+The rate parameters are sorted into two sets of containers:

+* Rate Vectors - these are attached to each position and branch on the tree and specifiy the pattern of substitutions.
+Not all parameters will be in a rate vector, as some parameters act as hyper parameters.
+* List - All parameters are collected into a single list.
+During sampling this list will be iterated through and each parameter sampled separately.

+## Parameter classes
+Parameters classes represent any aspect of the subtitution model that is sampled during MCMC or is unique to a particular substitution model.
+There are 3 Abstract Base classes that define the types of parameter:

+* AbstractComponent - the base of all parameter classes.
+It can change if parameters it is dependent upon change, however it cannot itself be sampled.
+An example of this class is the rate categories parameter.
+* AbstractValue - This class represents a value, but cannot itself be sampled.
+An example of this is the VirtualSubstitutionRate.
+Its value will change as other parameters are sampled.
+* SampleableValue - same as the AbstractValue, however this class can also be sampled.

+Important members of the above classes includes:

+* dependent_values - std::list<AbstractComponent*> - list of pointers to all the other parameters a parameter is dependent upon.
+* sample() - bool - the sample function for a parameter.
+If return TRUE will run metropolis hasting algorithm if FALSE then automatically accept.